 It’s the post you’ve all been waiting for – Gluten Free Cinnamon Rolls!!!

-If you have to eat gluten free then you know how badly it sucks (pardon by french) to miss out on special treats like warm, sweet cinnamon rolls – especially around the holidays.
-I love cinnamon rolls so much that I once payed a small fortune to overnight a pan of them from a gluten free bakery in San Francisco and they were horrrrible!
+If you have to eat gluten free then you know how badly it stinks (pardon my French) to miss out on special treats like warm, sweet cinnamon rolls – especially around the holidays.
+I love cinnamon rolls so much that I once paid a small fortune to overnight a pan of them from a gluten free bakery in San Francisco and they were horrrrible!
 Like bricks!
 These babies are not like bricks!
-They’re flaky and perfect and oh my gosh, I’m just obsessed.

-I can’t decide what I love most – the classic, sweet and cinnamon-y taste of these rolls, or the fact that I can eat them any time I want now.
+I can’t decide what I love most — the classic, sweet and cinnamon-y taste of these rolls, or the fact that I can now eat them any time I want.
 It’s a win all around!
 PLUS, for my dairy-free friends, this recipe can easily be made dairy-free by using vegan butter instead of regular butter, and unsweetened almond milk instead of cow’s milk.
-You should have seen the look on Lincoln’s face the first time he tried a batch of fresh cinnamon rolls.
-My goodness.

 Before I get into a few helpful notes and tips for making the rolls, I want to tell you that this recipe is sponsored by Bob’s Red Mill.
 If you have to eat gluten free then I’m sure you’re familiar with this wonderful brand which offers dozens of baking products that are not only gluten free but processed in a separate facility from their gluten-containing products to ensure there is zero chance for cross-contamination.

-I love that Bob’s products are not only affordable and minimally processed, but easy to find.
-My local HyVee carries a TON of their products, including the Gluten Free 1:1 Baking Flour, baking powder, and active dry yeast I used in these rolls.
-YES, these cinnamon rolls contain yeast.
-Before you start sweating though, just know that if you can pour something into something else then you can bake with yeast.
+To make these cinnamon rolls I use Bob’s Red Mill Gluten Free 1:1 Baking Flour, baking powder, and active dry yeast.
+YES, these cinnamon rolls contain yeast, but before you start sweating, just know that if you can pour something into something else then you can bake with yeast.
 There is literally nothing more to it then sprinkling yeast into warm milk.
 No kneading, no nothing.
-Plus that yeasty scent, flavor, and rise is a MUST for homemade cinnamon rolls.
+Plus that yeasty scent, flavor, and rise is a MUST for homemade cinnamon rolls — gluten free or not.

-Now, baking regular cinnamon rolls from scratch can be intimidating – baking gluten free cinnamon rolls can be even moreso.
-That said, after making 12+ batches of these cinnamon rolls over the past two months, here are my best notes and tips.
-Be sure to read the post text for more helpful tips:
+Now, baking regular cinnamon rolls from scratch can be intimidating – baking gluten free cinnamon rolls can be even more so.
+That said, after making countless batches of these cinnamon rolls, here are my best notes and tips.
+Be sure to read the post text for additional helpful tips: